Geology major

 Geology is the study of the Earth and its past.
 It is focused on the structure of Earth’s rocks, soils, mountains, fossils, and other features, and how they change over time.
 Students who would like to transfer to a four year college to study geology should work with their transfer school and an MHCC adviser.

 Students interested in pursuing the Geology major can complete the following courses toward the Science requirement and/or electives on the AS (recommended), AAOT, ASOT-B, AGS or ASLA degrees.
-Students are highly encouraged to work with a university transfer adviser to ensure transferability of courses.
-Admitted students may also log on to Navigate to start the process of building an academic plan based on this major and can notify an adviser for review.
+Students are highly encouraged to work with a university transfer adviser to choose the right courses.

 Code | Title | Credits |